 - [Someone like that] would never say [something like that]

 - The part that didn’t ring true for me was…

-I found it very difficult not to laugh because of course, this was the ONE and ONLY part of the story that was literally verbatim.
+I found it very difficult not to laugh because of course, this was the one and only part of the story that was literally verbatim.
 It had happened.
 It does happen.
-In fact, my lecturer at the time who is also black was the only one to stand up for me!
+In fact, my lecturer at the time was the only one to stand up for me!
 Remember that other peoples’ experiences may blind them to your own.
-We walk the world in different ways, which may leave some of your audience like…
+(My lecturer is black so I wondered after if this was the reason he was the only one to understand…) We walk the world in different ways, which may leave some of your audience like…

 Being easily offended will not serve you well.
 In fact, I would go so far as to say…

 I’ll be honest – this can be difficult for me.
 In the past I’ve had a tendency to diminish myself simply for the sake of not offending others.
 But let me tell you right now – if you work on anything semi-autobiographical, be prepared to be offended.
 After all, you’re putting your life (or at least a part of it) on display for everybody to see and critique.
 Bear in mind that people are going to have a problem with your life and with your experiences.
 I know.
 Crazy right?
 They are, after all, your experiences not theirs.
 But nonetheless, you’re putting yourself out there, so be prepared for the worst case scenario of (gasp!) disagreement and/or outright mockery.